yongyw123/mig-sync-interface/README.md

 5. if the signal to sample is a pulse generated from the fast clock domain, and the fast clock rate is at least 1.5 times faster than slow clock rate, then a toggle synchronizer is needed; otherwise, there will be missed events;

+?? mention the conditions/criteria for the cdc cases above; ??

 ## Write Operation

-1. By above, when writing, two clock cycles are required to complete the entire 128-bit data; (thus one 64-bit batch per clock cycle).
-2. Depending on the application, masking is required to mask out those bytes that are not required to be written;
-3. By above, the user needs to explicitly assert a data end flag to signal to the DDR2 for the second batch data.
+By above, when writing, it takes two clock cycles to complete the entire 128-bit data; (thus one 64-bit batch per clock cycle).
+The user needs to explicitly assert a data end flag to signal to the DDR2 for the second batch data.

 ## Read Operation

-1. Similar to the write operation, it takes two cycles to read all 128-bit data.
-2. MIG will signal when the data is valid, and when the data is the last chunk on the data bus.
+Similar to the write operation, it takes two cycles to read all 128-bit data.
+MIG will signal when the data is valid, and when the data is the last chunk on the data bus.

 ## Caution + Encountered Error